 Postdoctoral candidates may request up to 24 months and predoctoral candidates up to 12 months of support; 10-week graduate fellowships may also be proposed.
 Stipends and research funding are provided through the Smithsonian Institution Fellowship Program, the Big Ten Academic Alliance Program, the Hevey Graduate Fellowship, and the NMNH Peter Buck Fellowship Program.
 Stipends in Earth and Space Sciences may exceed those listed.
 Applicants are strongly encouraged to contact Smithsonian research staff to identify potential advisors and discuss project feasibility.
 Additional information and further instructions for the application process are available at the Office of Fellowships.

 Internships offer undergraduate, graduate and advanced high school students a mentor-guided experience designed to meet their learning objectives.

-The Department hosts many volunteers who assist in research and collections task.
-A minimum commitment of 3 consecutive months is required and at least 6 hours per week.
+The Department hosts many volunteers who assist with research and collections tasks.
+A minimum commitment of 3 consecutive months and at least 6 hours per week is required.

-Current contracting opportunities in the Department of Mineral Sciences are listed below.
+There currently no contracting opportunities in the Department of Mineral Sciences.
+Future opportunities will be listed below.